geopm/geopm/tutorial/admin/README.md

 1. Restrict CPU frequency for jobs that do not use the GEOPM runtime
 ----------------------------------------------------------------------
 In this scenario, the CPU frequency of all nodes in the job will be set to a fixed value at the beginning of every job.
-This set up can be used on system to save energy by reducing the processor frequency below the base frequency (also known as "sticker frequency").
+This setup can be used on system to save energy by reducing the processor frequency below the base frequency (also known as "sticker frequency").
 This frequency can be obtained by running `geopmread FREQ_STICKER board 0` on a node